Raise Capital Using Revenue-Based Financing

 - Market Cap

-In the analysis of the fairness and attraction of a royalty there is a balance between the anticipated
+In the analysis of the fairness and attraction of Revenue-Based Financing there is a balance between the anticipated

 cumulative amount of royalty payments to be received in an agreed period and the risk of loss

-accepted by the investors at the time of purchase of a royalty.
+accepted by the investors at the time of purchase of Revenue-Based Financing.

-The balance is reflected in the percentage of revenues or royalty rate to be paid by the royalty issuer.
+The balance is reflected in the percentage of Revenue-Based Financing rate to be paid by the issuer.

-The investor’s perceived risk level determines the investor’s required royalty rate.
+The investor’s perceived risk level determines the investor’s required Revenue-Based Financing rate.

 Royalties, no matter how structured and modified, must be fair to both issuers and investors.